- Provide continuity for inbound lead funnels for the 2021-2022 school year

 The school’s first action was to set up a COVID updates page on their website to serve as a reference point, for parents and students to keep up to date on the schools’ response.
 They also implemented an overlay bar at the top of each page that featured a link to the COVID updates page for ease of access.

-The school dialled up the budgets on existing digital advertising campaigns, including an advanced geo-targeting strategy which promotes ads to users when they are located along the primary bus routes for the school, across both Facebook and Google Ads platforms.
+The school dialled up the budgets on existing digital advertising campaigns, including an advanced geo-targeting strategy which promotes ads to users when they are located along the primary bus routes for the school on the Facebook Ads platform.

 “With traditional outdoor marketing not getting the exposure we hoped, geo-targeted ads were a really cost-effective way for us to reach relevant families in our community during the lockdown period.”